barjin/bachelor-thesis/README.md

 The interpreter will be then published as an installable package, the editor will be deployable as a web application.

 *Keywords: web, automation, scraper, crawler, declarative programming*

-> This repository contains only the Bachelor's thesis, i.e. the textual part of the work.
-The code is in [a separate repository](https://github.com/barjin/wbr/).